AntoineButeau/BitcoinBot/README.md

 * A Replit account.
 [Create one](https://replit.com/signup) if you haven't already.

 ## Limitations
-* Need an "Always On" Repl to make sure the bot never falls asleep.
+* It needs an "Always On" Repl to make sure the bot never falls asleep.

 ## 1) Getting CoinMarketCap API Key
 Sign up or login on [pro.coinmarketcap.com](https://pro.coinmarketcap.com/).